Jairo Rodrigues – Women Deliver

 Outside of your gender equality advocacy work, what do you enjoy doing?

-I love adventures, the thrill of new experiences, and being around people with the same positive energy.
-This is why I enjoy road trips, camping, and traveling a lot.
-If I am not on an adventure, then chilling with friends or a house party would be just as fine.
+I love adventures and the thrill of new experiences!
+I really enjoy my own vibes and being around people with the same positive energy.
+I love taking road trips, camping, and traveling; if I am not on an adventure, then chilling with friends at a games or movies nite with a plateful of pizza, chicken wings, and fries would be just as epic!

 Languages Spoken: